rblho/Astro-Dynamics-V1/README.md

 A **gravity assist** (or flyby) is how missions like Voyager, Cassini, and New Horizons picked up speed without burning extra fuel: swing close enough to a planet, let its gravity bend your path, and walk away faster (or slower, or redirected) than you arrived.
 This project is an interactive, real-time simulator of that maneuver, letting you set a spacecraft's incoming velocity, mass, and approach distance around a planet, then watch the flyby play out and see exactly how much the planet's gravity changed its trajectory.

-It started as a personal side project and grew into something detailed enough that it was adopted as a lab exercise, which pushed it from "a fun simulation" into something the underlying physics had to hold up under.

 <br>